-This past weekend my daughter Megan and her husband were in town.
+This past weekend, my daughter Megan and her husband were in town.
 We spent some time reminiscing about dates I used to take her on when she was little.
 It was something I liked to do with all of our kids.
 I would take them out for ice cream or lunch.
-It is a great way to hear all about what is going on in their lives, especially the things that are going on at school.
+It is a great way to hear all about what is going on in your kids’ lives, especially the things that are going on at school.

-In order to be an All Pro Dad, you have to know what is going on in your kids’ lives.
+In order to be an All Pro Dad, you have to know what’s going on in your kids’ lives.
 There is no better way than by asking insightful questions.
-So take you child out for ice cream and ask them these questions.
-You may even be surprised by some of their answers.
+So take your child out for ice cream and ask these questions.
+You may even be surprised by some of your child’s answers.

 - What should you do when school seems boring?
 What may God be trying to teach you through things that don’t excite you?

 - What subject or topic really excites you?
 What can you do to dig in and learn more about it?

 - Does how you do in school really impact your future?

 - Are you trying to achieve for the right reasons?
 What are the right and wrong reasons to achieve?

 - Are you stressed at school?
 If so, why?
 What do you think are some of the most common causes of stress at school?

 - How many hours have you slept for each of the last seven nights?
 Are you sleeping enough?
 If not, what changes do you need to make, or what discipline do you need to develop?